reactioncommerce/catalyst/package/src/components/Button/Button.md

 ### Overview

 The Catalyst Button inherits from the Material-UI [Button component](https://material-ui.com/components/buttons/).
-Refer to tne Material-UI [Button API docs](https://material-ui.com/api/button/) for more information.
+Refer to the Material-UI [Button API docs](https://material-ui.com/api/button/) for more information.

 ### Usage